 Students taking the qualifying exam are evaluated on their command of bioengineering fundamentals in the context of the scientific/engineering literature.
 The exam also assesses students' ability to quickly engage in productive research.
-Students who meet the minimum GPA requirement are permitted to take the qualifying exam and their continuance in the Bioengineering Graduate Program is contingent on passing the QE.
+Continuance in the Bioengineering Graduate Program is contingent on passing the QE.

 The qualifying exam for all eligible Bioengineering graduate students typically are scheduled for mid-August.

 A student's Ph.D. advisor will select two brief (foundational) research papers that illustrate a significant subset of fundamental concepts including, but not limited to, functional knowledge of mathematical, computational, statistical, physiological, and molecular biology subjects.
 Students will be evaluated on their ability to clearly discuss these matters in the context of bioengineering applications and as they intersect topics that arise during the exam.
 The committee is free to decide at exam time how to distribute questions over the papers and which papers are referenced in the questions.

 - Knowledge of fundamental principles relevant to the selected papers